Research Champions

 “Having spent a lifetime being cared for by the NHS, I want to give back where I can.
 I am aware that without research no progress is made in any field." - Dianna Moylan, Research Champion

-Please note: the programme is currently not recruiting new champions due to a re-organisation, expected to be complete by October 2024.
+Please note: the programme is currently not recruiting new champions due to a re-organisation.
 You are welcome to complete our expression of interest form and we will contact you then.

-Research Champions volunteer their time to help the NIHR Clinical Research Network spread the word about health and care research to patients and the public, and especially those groups who are currently less likely to take part in research.
+Research Champions volunteer their time to help the National Institute for Health and Care Research spread the word about health and care research to patients and the public, and especially those groups who are currently less likely to take part in research.

 They also help research and healthcare staff understand more about the experiences of those who take part in research.
 Through their important work, Research Champions help us promote research in health and care services, and across society more widely.